substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/dispatchables-and-events.md

 ## Overview

 In the previous section of this tutorial, we laid down the foundations geared to manage the ownership of our Kitties &mdash; even though they don't really exist yet!
 In this part of the tutorial, we'll be putting these foundations to use by giving our pallet the ability to create a Kitty using the storage items we declared in the previous part.
 Breaking things down a little, we're going to:

 - **Write `create_kitty`**: a dispatchable or publicly callable function allowing an account to mint a Kitty.
 - **Write `mint()`**: a helper function that updates our pallet's storage items and performs error checks, called by `create_kitty`.
 - **Include `Events`**: using FRAME's `#[pallet::events]` macro.

 At the end of this part, we'll check that everything compiles without error and call our `create_kitty` extrinsic using the PolkadotJS Apps UI.

 :::note
 If you're feeling confident, you can continue building on your codebase from the previous part.
-If you prefer using the "ACTION" items as a way to assist you through each step, replace the code from the Part II with [this part's helper code][helper-code-pt3].
+Otherwise, refer to our starting base code at [here][helper-code-pt3].
+It also uses various "ACTION" items as a way to assist you through each step.
 :::

 ## Learning outcomes

-:arrow_right: Write a dispatchable function that updates storage items using a helper function.
+:arrow_right: &nbsp; Write a dispatchable function that updates storage items using a helper function.

-:arrow_right: Write a private helper function with error handling
+:arrow_right: &nbsp; Write a private helper function with error handling.

-:arrow_right: Write and use pallet Events and Errors.
+:arrow_right: &nbsp; Write and use pallet Events and Errors.

-:arrow_right: Use PolkadotJS Apps UI to test pallet functionality.
+:arrow_right: &nbsp; Use PolkadotJS Apps UI to test pallet functionality.

 ## Steps

 ### 1. Public and private functions

 Before we dive right in, it's important to understand the pallet design decisions we'll be making around coding up our Kitty pallet's minting and ownership management capabilities.

 As developers, we want to make sure the code we write is efficient and elegant.
-Oftentimes, optimizing for one optimizes for the other.
-The way we're going to set up our pallet to optimize for both will be to break-up the "heavy lifting" dispatchable functions into private helper functions.
+Often times, optimizing for one optimizes for the other.
+The way we're going to set up our pallet to optimize for both will be to break-up the "heavy lifting" logics into private helper functions.
 This improves code readability and reusability too.
 As we'll see, we can create private functions which can be called by multiple dispatchable functions without compromizing on security.
 In fact, building this way can be considered an additive security feauture.

 :::info
 Check out [this how-to guide](/docs/basics/helper-functions/) about writing and using helper functions to learn more.
 :::

 Before jumping into implementing this approach, let's first paint the big picture of what combining dispatchables and helper functions looks like:

 **`create_kitty`** (dispatchable function)